FAMILY FUN SERVICE

 HOW TO “GROW” SERVICE HABITS

 YOUTH CAN TEACH others how to plant their SERVICE GARDEN with good deeds (“Don’t grow weeds, plant good deeds!”)
 With this game, they can learn ways to serve.
-The vegetables are split into two matching pieces, example the bean reads “I will cheer up the sad and make someone feel glad by ‘bean’ kind.”
+The vegetables are split into two matching pieces.
+For example: The bean reads “I will cheer up the sad” (part 1) and “make someone feel glad by ‘bean’ kind” (part 2).

 ACTIVITY: